 10. Perks & Amenities

 Consider offering access to services your renters will actually use, like a nearby gym, coworking space, or streaming service.
-These smaller, thoughtful add-ons can increase tenant retention and make your unit stand out in a crowded rental market.
+These smaller, thoughtful add-ons can increase retention and make your unit stand out in a crowded rental market.

 Each of these concessions can be tailored to match your rental's value, your tenant's needs, and your budget.
 Whether you're managing a handful of units or scaling your portfolio, the key is to offer meaningful value without overextending yourself financially.
 However, be sure to comply with the laws in your area, as there may be regulations that limit your concessions based on rent control guidelines.